-Being rejected by someone you love could be agonizing; it can make you feel dejected and disappointed.
-But when you understand that the feelings are temporary, and make an attempt to deal with the situation, you can come out of it sooner than later.
+Being or feeling rejected by someone you love could be agonizing; it may make you feel dejected and disappointed.
+When you understand that the feelings are temporary, and make an attempt to deal with the situation, you may come out of it sooner than later.

-Here we tell you 15 ways to deal with rejection and move on with positivity in life.
+Here we offer you 15 ways to deal with rejection and move on with positivity in life.

 15 Ways To Deal With Rejection

 1. Accept your feelings

 Your friends and family members may console and encourage you, but it’s you who has to come to terms with what has happened.

 You may experience a range of emotions, including discomfort, embarrassment, hurt, grief, loneliness, and dejection.
 The best way to deal with these emotions is to begin acknowledging them.
 This is a first step towards healing yourself after heartbreak.